Alandersong/college-ai-whitepaper/README.md

 ## Contents

-- `How U.S. College Students Use AI in 2025.html`: Interactive web version of the paper
+- `index.html`: Interactive web version of the paper
 - Data visualizations (`.png`)
 - Plagiarism declaration included in the HTML